karlhulme/sengi/workspaces/sengi-docstore-dynamodb/README.md

 Any pushes or pull-requests on non-master branches will trigger the test runner.

-Any pushes to master will cause the library to be re-published.
+Any pushes to master will cause the family of libraries to be re-published.